gortibaldik/visuallm/README.md

 1. How does the communication and bootstrapping of the components work ? ([link](./docs/Communication.md))
 2. What is a minimal app that can be constructed ? ([link](./examples_py/simple_app/README.md))
 3. How do the elements work, how can I create custom components ? ([link](./examples_py/example_modules/README.md))

+## Acknowledgement
+- this work was published on the INLG 2023 conference as a demo paper (link will be added later)
+- Supported by the project TL05000236 AI asistent pro žáky a učitele co-financed by the Technological Agency of the Czech Republic and by the ERC (No. 101039303 NG-NLG).
+Resources provided by the LINDAT/CLARIAH-CZ Research Infrastructure